MicrosoftDocs/sql-docs/azure-sql/managed-instance/native-windows-principals.md

 ### Example scenarios

-Previously, customers who had synchronized users between AD and Microsoft Entra ID would not be able to authenticate with a login created from a Windows principal, whether they used Windows authentication or Microsoft Entra authentication that was synced from AD.
+Previously, customers who had synchronized users between AD and Microsoft Entra ID wouldn't be able to authenticate with a login created from a Windows principal, whether they used Windows authentication or Microsoft Entra authentication that was synced from AD.
 With the **Windows** authentication cache mode, customers can now authenticate with a login created from a Windows principal using Windows authentication or the synchronized Microsoft Entra principal.
-Here are some detailed examples that shows the outcome of the authentication process based on the authentication cache mode and the login type:
+Here are some detailed examples that show the outcome of the authentication process based on the authentication cache mode and the login type:

 - **Scenario 1**: A customer has a Windows login that is synchronized between AD and Microsoft Entra ID.
 The authentication cache mode is set to **Windows**.
 The customer can connect using Windows authentication and Microsoft Entra authentication.